Hairstyles Through the Decades

 The 2010s

 The Reality TV Takeover.
 Social media and Reality television rose to fame and it had never been easier to stay connected with friends and family, delve into celebrities personal lives and get instant news updates from across the globe.
 Advertising changed forever in this decade with brands and companies being able to reach their audiences in a powerful and more effective way.
+It was the dawn of the selfie where people could not wait to show off their style and deepest thoughts with friends and strangers alike.
+Never have we known so much about the people in our lives and the ideals of reality have definitely been blurred at times.

 A stand out hairstyle for us in this decade was the “Bun” whether it be messy, neat, high or low the bun in all its glory was a firm favourite for woman.
 Just like in the 1940s where practicality trumped over style this do is easy to create whilst still looking effortlessly chic.
 The hair is simply swept into a ponytail and the ends tucked under on the second tie, our personal favourite variation is the “Messy Bun” which is still very popular today and shows no signs of leaving.